JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_7.md

 If we concede that hearsay evidence is inconclusive, then there is no concrete evidence that can unequivocally verify such a claim.
 However, there are at least two alternative means by which we can evaluate our ideas about the authorship of the Papers.

-If we divide the subject matter of the Papers into a component containing theological and philosophical discussion having a "spiritual"  flavor, and a second component that covers historical, anthropological, and archaeological matters, then we give ourselves the opportunity to utilize comparative methods to  evaluate whether we believe various sections are within the creative capacity of known human authors.
+If we divide the subject matter of the Papers into a component containing theological and philosophical discussion having a “spiritual”  flavor, and a second component that covers historical, anthropological, and archaeological matters, then we give ourselves the opportunity to utilize comparative methods to  evaluate whether we believe various sections are within the creative capacity of known human authors.

 If we believe they are, then we can still take from the Papers, whatever we find to be meaningful for ourselves.
 But if we do come across materials that we think are beyond or above the capacity or means of human authors, then we have a different but personal decision to make about meaning.

 For any new reader, it may be far more productive to ignore all they may have seen or heard about the Papers and simply read them for their immediate intrinsic worth.

 To pre-judge the Papers and bring previously held prejudices into the assessment can be counter productive.
-An example is Martin Gardner, author of a critique entitled "Urantia.
-The Great Cult Mystery."
+An example is Martin Gardner, author of a critique entitled “Urantia.
+The Great Cult Mystery.”
 Prior to writing his book, Gardner was author of a magazine article that denigrated The Urantia Book.
 However, he made so many errors that he later admitted that he had not actually read it.
 His subsequent book was mainly an exercise in self-justification.

 # More about the Urantia Papers

-In some ways it seems unfortunate that an alternative name for The Urantia Book is "The Fifth Epochal Revelation."
-It is the effect of this acquired name that has caused so many readers to attribute a fundamentalist-style "absolute and infallible truth"  status to its content.
+In some ways it seems unfortunate that an alternative name for The Urantia Book is “The Fifth Epochal Revelation.”
+It is the effect of this acquired name that has caused so many readers to attribute a fundamentalist-style “absolute and infallible truth”  status to its content.

 The authors themselves make no such claim.
-And nowhere do they use the term "the Fifth Epochal Revelation."
-The closest comment is that among many events of religious revelation, "only five are of epochal significance."
+And nowhere do they use the term “the Fifth Epochal Revelation.”
+The closest comment is that among many events of religious revelation, “only five are of epochal significance.”
 Of these, the life and teaching of  Jesus could perhaps aspire to divine authority but, even for that, we have only records that, one way or another, have felt the touch of human hands.

 The revelators have applied themselves with some diligence to the task of avoiding the problems that Christianity has faced through the imposition of a divine dictation theory to biblical writings.
-For example, they state, "The creature may crave infallibility but only the Creators possess it."
+For example, they state, “The creature may crave infallibility but only the Creators possess it.”

-None of the authors of the Urantia Papers have a claim to "Creator" status.
+None of the authors of the Urantia Papers have a claim to “Creator” status.
 Therefore none can be infallible, something they themselves freely acknowledge.
 In fact they leave no room for doubt as to what they believe about their own work.
-"Let it be made clear that revelations are not necessarily inspired."
+“Let it be made clear that revelations are not necessarily inspired.”
 (1109)

-While it is obviously true that many parts of this book are not of "inspired" status, there are also many  sections that have the ring of divine truth.
+While it is obviously true that many parts of this book are not of “inspired” status, there are also many  sections that have the ring of divine truth.
 But the proof of divine truth is entirely a personal experience.

-"Reason is the proof of science, faith the proof of religion, logic the proof of philosophy, but revelation is validated only by human experience."
+“Reason is the proof of science, faith the proof of religion, logic the proof of philosophy, but revelation is validated only by human experience.”
 (1106)

 Another important statement from the Papers is:

-"The existence of God is utterly beyond all possibility of demonstration except for the contact between God-consciousness of the human mind and the God-presence...that indwells the mortal intellect and is bestowed upon man as the free gift of the Universal Father."
+“The existence of God is utterly beyond all possibility of demonstration except for the contact between God-consciousness of the human mind and the God-presence...that indwells the mortal intellect and is bestowed upon man as the free gift of the Universal Father.”
 (24)

-A stated purpose for the Urantia Papers is to "synthesize the apparently divergent sciences of  nature and the theology of religion into a consistent and logical universe philosophy."
+A stated purpose for the Urantia Papers is to “synthesize the apparently divergent sciences of  nature and the theology of religion into a consistent and logical universe philosophy.”
 (1106) This would be an impossible task if the authors were constrained by having to provide infallible truth and, at the same time, comply with a mandate that proscribed the impartation of unearned knowledge.
-And they even state their cosmology is "not inspired."
+And they even state their cosmology is “not inspired.”
 (1109)

 When the Urantia Papers were received in the mid- 1930's, traditional cosmology dealt with features of creation as a whole.
 It could include speculative philosophy in its widest sense.1 In its current usage, the meaning of the term has narrowed  to astrophysics and astronomy.
 But it is used in the Urantia Papers in its  traditional sense, and covers every aspect of creation.